 Offshore investments bring global diversity to investment portfolios.
 Concentration of wealth in any geographic area can have negative consequences in the event of unforeseen events.
 Furthermore, a knowledge offshore opportunities whether equity, debt, real estate, commodities or other more exotic assets permits investors to participate in wealth creation outside local markets.

-The global economy will expand at 3.6% in 2016 according to the International Monetary Fund (IMF).
+The global economy is expected to expand almost 5% in 2022 according to the International Monetary Fund (IMF).
 There are, however, wide country variations in economic prospects.
-The IMF estimates India’s economy, for example, will expand at 7.5% in 2016.
-South Africa’s economy is expected to grow at only 1.3% in 2016.
+The IMF estimates India’s economy, for example, will expand at 8.5% in 2022.
+South Africa’s economy is expected to grow at only 2.2% in 2022.

 The point is, there are numerous opportunities for equity and debt investments outside one’s own domestic markets.
 At Dry Associates, we are constantly reviewing these opportunities on behalf of our clients.